-- Expanding efforts to facilitate ADU development, recognizing this type of housing as an important resources for affordable housing. - Removing some candidate sites for rezoning due to location in open space reserve. - Adjusting the density of some candidate sites for rezoning, considering their proximity to existing residential uses. - Adding additional information and feasibility analysis for non-vacant rezone sites. - Removing one of the two rezone sites with the Open Space zoning and reducing the other to only include the commercially zoned portion of the site. - Reducing potential units for non-vacant rezone site with existing commercial use.
+- Expanding efforts to facilitate ADU development, recognizing this type of housing as an important resources for affordable housing. - Removing some candidate sites for rezoning due to location in open space reserve. - Adjusting the density of some candidate sites for rezoning, considering their proximity to existing residential uses. - Adding additional information and feasibility analysis for non-vacant rezone sites.

+• Removing one of the two rezone sites with the Open Space zoning and reducing the other to only include the commercially zoned portion of the site. • Reducing in potential units for non-vacant rezone site with existing commercial use.

-Appendix B: Review of Past Accomplishments
+Appendix B: Appendix B: Review of Past Accomplishments

-B.1 Summary of Accomplishments
+B.1 B.1 Summary of Accomplishments

 During the 2013-2021 Housing Element, the City worked diligently to implement the programs outlined in the Housing Plan.
-Table B-1 provides an overview of the City's accomplishments and also an assessment of each program's continued appropriateness to be included in the 2021-2029 Housing Element.
+Table B-1 Table B-1 provides an overview of the City's accomplishments and also an assessment of each program's continued appropriateness to be included in the 2021-2029 Housing Element.